 Atypical bacterial pathogens are a relatively common cause of lower respiratory diseases, including community-acquired pneumonia.
 The incidence of atypical pathogens in community-acquired pneumonia is approximately 22% globally, but this varies with location.

 Mycoplasma pneumoniae causes up to 20% of cases of community-acquired pneumonia and has been implicated in some hospital-based epidemics.
 Infection is common in children and young adults, and is often seen in close community settings such as boarding schools, universities, and military bases.
+It is the most commonly detected bacteria among children aged ≥5 years hospitalised with community-acquired pneumonia.
 There is a relative increase in incidence during the late summer or autumn.
 Epidemics occur at 3- to 6-year intervals.
 Previous exposure is protective while smoking poses a risk for disease.

 Chlamydophila pneumoniae causes 3.5% to 10.0% of cases of community-acquired pneumonia.
 Like Mycoplasma pneumoniae, infection occurs mainly in children and young adults and is associated with close community settings.
 A Dutch study identified Chlamydia psittaci by polymerase chain reaction (PCR) of sputum (when available) as a cause of community-acquired pneumonia in 4.8% of cases, higher than that previously reported (2.1%).